What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 In order to maintain social distancing, the Regulations and the Directive require employers to:

-- measure the area of their floor space to determine the maximum number of persons to be allowed at the workplace at any given time;
+- Measure the area of their floor space to determine the maximum number of persons to be allowed at the workplace at any given time;

-- re-configure work-stations;
+- Re-configure work-stations;

-- regulate use of common areas such as staff canteens and locker rooms;
+- Regulate use of common areas such as staff canteens and locker rooms;

-- erect physical barriers where necessary and practicable;
+- Erect physical barriers where necessary and practicable;

-If an employer does not comply with social distancing requirements, they may be ordered to shut-down operations until adequate measures are implemented; be liable to a fine or imprisonment under OHSA; be held criminally liable if employees are infected due to negligence or wilful non-compliance; be vulnerable to civil claims by employees; be required to comply with any other court order.
+If an employer does not comply with social distancing requirements, they may be ordered to shut-down operations until adequate measures are implemented; be liable to a fine or imprisonment under OHSA; be held criminally liable if employees are infected due to negligence or wilful non-compliance; be vulnerable to civil claims by employees; and/or be required to comply with any other court order.